apollographql/apollo-cache-persist/README.md

   // Reference to your Apollo cache.
   cache: ApolloCache<TSerialized>,

-  // Reference to your storage provider.
+  // Reference to your storage provider wrapped in a storage wrapper implementing PersistentStorage interface.
   storage: PersistentStorage,

   /**